Partners and Supporters

-VOSIEDA works with companies, governments, nonprofits and other organizations to address complex challenges in West Africa’s Mano River Basin.
+VOSIEDA works with companies, governments, nonprofits, and other organizations to address complex challenges in West Africa’s Mano River Basin.
 Our partners contribute more than money.
-Their ideas, volunteer power, in-kind support and more are helping build stronger communities.
+Their ideas, volunteer power, in-kind support, and more are helping to build stronger communities.

 Partnering With VOSIEDA

-We are committed to working in partnership, believing that our vision of saving our environment, ending extreme poverty and empowering communities beyond aid in West Africa would be better achieved through cooperation rather than competition.
-We believe if we pool our resources and expertise together, our collective action would have greater impact than what we can deliver on our own.
+VOSIEDA is committed to working in partnership, believing that her vision of ending extreme poverty in Liberia and the Mano River Basin region of West Africa would be better achieved through cooperation rather than competition.
+Moreover, we believe if we pool our resources and expertise together, our collective actions will have a greater impact than what we can deliver on our own.

-In addition to funding partners, we work with a range of actors from community base organizations and advocacy allies to research and technical institutions, and service providers.
+Besides funding partners, we work with a range of other actors from community-based organizations, advocacy allies, and think tanks, universities, research and technical institutions, and service providers.

-At community levels, VOSIEDA work with grassroots organizations, cooperatives, small businesses or local government officials, who best understand the issues at stake.
-VOSIEDA provide these stakeholders support and enhance their skills and capacity so that their communities can unleash their full potentials.
+At community levels, VOSIEDA works with grassroots organizations, cooperatives, small businesses, and local government, who best understand the issues at stake.
+We provide these stakeholders support and enhance their skills and capacity so that their communities can unleash their full potentials.

-In recent years, more aid money has been spent in West Africa’s Mano River Basin to improve the ‘supply-side’ (building schools, hospitals, creating farms, etc.), which are necessary.
-Nerveless, assessments in many communities show that these investments are often done at the expense of something equally important: creating demand for those services so that people use them effectively.
-In response, VOSIEDA partners with like-minded organizations to runs evidence-based advocacy and media campaigns to change behaviors and improve lives in Liberia and the subregion.
+In recent years, more aid money has been spent in Liberia and West Africa’s Mano River Basin to improve the ‘supply-side’ (build schools, hospitals, create farms, etc.), which are necessary.
+Nerveless, assessments in many communities show that these investments are often made at the expense of something equally important: creating demand for those services so that people they are intended for can use them effectively.
+In response, VOSIEDA partners with the media and like-minded organizations to runs evidence-based advocacy and media campaigns to change behaviors and improve lives in Liberia and the subregion.

 Research and Technical Partners

-VOSIEDA partner with academic, research and technical institutions in order to capture and apply new ideas, knowledge and practice to real-world settings to support environment and natural resources security, poverty reduction and achievement of social justice in West Africa.
+VOSIEDA partner with academic, think tanks, research and technical institutions to capture and apply new ideas, knowledge, and practice to real-world settings to support environment and natural resources security, poverty reduction and achievement of social justice in Liberia and West Africa.

-VOSIEDA work with Service providers/ suppliers to obtain essential goods and services needed to advance its development programs.
+VOSIEDA works with service providers and suppliers to obtain essential goods and services needed to advance its development programs.
 We work with a range of suppliers, vendors, and contractors at the community levels.
-We thrive to support local.
+We thrive to support local economic development.

-Some of our partners, as well as past and present supporters
+Some of our partners, including some past and present supporters

-The European Union is funding and partnering with VOSIEDA to support governance and market reforms that reduce the illegal use of forest resources and benefit the poor in Liberia.
+The European Union partners with VOSIEDA to support governance and market reforms to reduce illegal use of forest resources and benefit the poor in Liberia.
 Our partnership is helping protect the livelihoods of millions of poor people dependent on forests for their livelihoods by reducing illegal logging.
 It give them a greater say in what happens to their forests and reduce the likelihood of conflict over forest tenure.
 Clear and secure forest tenure can enable forest dependent communities to double their incomes.

-The World Bank has funded and partnered with VOSIEDA with on different initiatives ranging from youth empowerment, food security to smallholder tree crop revitalization support.
-Among different projects, our partnership with the Bank has increased poor tree crop farmers’ income opportunities by rehabilitating unproductive oil palm plantations and supporting tree crop replanting.
-Under this partner, we also by supported preparation activities toward the future development of the tree crop sector and effective smallholder participation.
+The World Bank has partnered with VOSIEDA on different initiatives ranging from youth empowerment to smallholder tree crop revitalization support.
+Under different projects, our partnership with the Bank has increased smallholder tree crop farmers’ income opportunities and fostered youth empowerment.

-VOSIEDA is partnering with ECOWAS Commission to promote social stability in Liberia and West Africa’s sub-region since 2017.
+VOSIEDA is partners with ECOWAS Commission to promote social stability in Liberia and West Africa’s sub-region since 2017.
 We worked with ECOWAS for a peaceful transfer of political power in Liberia in 2016/2017 contested presidential and parliamentary elections.
-Our aim is to support ECOWAS’ ongoing efforts to promote peace and security in the West Africa through preventive diplomacy.
-Our partnership has enhanced the capacity of peace actors, politicians, communities and reconciled winners and losers in Liberia 2017 presidential and parliamentary elections and consolidated democracy, peace and stability.
+Our partnership is gear to supporting ECOWAS’ ongoing efforts to promote peace and security in the West Africa through preventive diplomacy.

 VOSIEDA first started working with UNDP in 2008, to reintegrate ex-fighters into their communities after the Liberian civil war.
 Since then we work with UNDP to achieve the Sustainable Development Goals in Liberia on many fronts.
 Some of our recent projects with UNDP include: Climate Resilient Agriculture and Ecosystem-Based Adaptation in Liberia’s Coastal and Agroecological Zones; and Mano River post-Ebola medical surveillance and livelihoods initiative.
 To get detail information on these projects, kindly click the link below:

-Among the most fundamental problems facing West African democracies are the continued barriers to widespread participation and inclusion.
-In addressing this problem in Liberia, UNDEF funded and partnered with VOSIEDA from November 2010 to November 2012 on a project that laid a foundation to empower civil society and encourage participation of marginalized populations in Liberia on their civic rights and duties following decades of marginalization, exclusion and conflicts.
-Our collaboration with UNDEF to promoted politically engaged and informed citizenry and active civil society organizations which led to a peaceful parliamentary and presidential elections in 2011.
+Among the fundamental problem is facing Liberia and West African democracies is continued barriers to widespread participation and inclusion.
+In responding to this problem in Liberia, UNDEF funded and partnered with VOSIEDA from 2010 to 2012 on a project that laid a foundation to empower civil society and encourage the participation of marginalized populations in Liberia about civic rights and duties following decades of marginalization, exclusion, and conflicts.
+Our collaboration with UNDEF promoted politically engaged and informed citizenry and active civil society organizations in Liberia and immensely contributed to Liberia’s post-war second peaceful parliamentary and presidential elections in 2011.

 The United States Agencies for International Development (USAID) is active in Liberia and Mano River Union, partnering with governments and civil society including VOSIEDA to address underlying development problems, especially in fragile situations.
 As a viable Liberian civil society organization, VOSIEDA regularly partner with USAID funded projects ranging from ‘Liberia Community Infrastructure Program (LCIP) with DAI; the ‘Ebola Community Action Platform ECAP to Economic Recovery from Ebola for Liberia (EREL) with Mercy Corps among others.
 Click the link below to read details of some of our projects with USAID.